amalgam8/amalgam8.github.io/_docs/3-sidecar/configuration-options.md

 * `timeout` indicates how long the sidecar will wait for the health check to execute.
 * `code` indicates the HTTP response code that the sidecar should expect from the application in HTTP/HTTPS health checks and the exit code to expect from the command run in command health checks.

+**Note:** When using HTTPS endpoints, self-signed certificates will cause the health checks to fail as the connection attempt will fail in the first place.

 ### Request routing <a id="request-routing"></a>